-A child taking part in a performance, which can include TV filming, theatre, sporting activities or modelling, will require chaperoning.
-Chaperones act in place of a parent and should exercise the care that would be expected of a good parent.
+A child taking part in a performance in activities including TV filming, theatre, sporting activities or modelling, will require chaperoning.
+Chaperones act in place of parents and should take care of the child in the same way as a good parent.

 When you register, subject to satisfactory clearances, your name will be added to the list of registered chaperones.
-This will be passed to various producers, agents and others seeking to recruit chaperones.
+If you wish to be contacted by producers, agents, and others seeking a chaperone, please answer the appropriate question on the application form.

 Disclosure and barring service check (DBS)